joostpieters/tic-tac-toe/README.md

 Tic tac toe
 ===========

-Tic tac toe game implementation in Scheme usinx Minmax algorithm.
+Tic tac toe game implementation in Scheme using Minmax algorithm.

 Written in 2008 as a homework for "Functional Programming" lab.